openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

                 yield track
 ```

-`mpf_component_util.VideoCaptureMixin` is a mixin class so it designed in a way that does not prevent the subclass
+`mpf_component_util.VideoCaptureMixin` is a mixin class so it is designed in a way that does not prevent the subclass
 from extending other classes.
 If a component supports both videos and images, and it uses
 `mpf_component_util.VideoCaptureMixin`, it should also use `mpf_component_util.ImageReaderMixin`.
 For example: